 Non-New College students may create an interdisciplinary 21-hour minor that includes courses from at least two different disciplines.
 A proposal is required and must be approved by the New College Director.
-Students interested in this minor should read the materials below carefully, and then contact the New College office to set up an appointment with Dr. Natalie Adams, New College Director.
+Students interested in this minor should read the materials below carefully, and then contact the New College office to set up an appointment with Dr. Julia Cherry, New College Director.

-Read the materials on the self-designed minor carefully, and then contact Ms. Jennifer Richardson to arrange an appointment with Dr. Natalie Adams.
+Read the materials on the self-designed minor carefully, and then contact Ms. Jennifer Richardson to arrange an appointment with Dr. Julia Cherry.